mussatto/mussatto.github.io/_posts/2016-10-07-SEO-tools-and-tips.markdown

 PageSpeed Insights is a great tool from google that analizes your site and tells you what to do and what to change to have a better rating.

-This rating influences search engine's priority.
-Higher numbers are better =)
+This rating influences search engine's priority (higher numbers are better)

 [Check PageSpeed Link](https://developers.google.com/speed/pagespeed/insights/)

 ### Google Analytics

-Google Analytics is the most common tool for checking your site's traffic.
+Google Analytics is the most / one of the most common tools for checking your site's traffic.

-Has a lot of cool features like being able to check which country your audience is from.
+Has a lot of cool features like being able to check the country from your audience.

 [Google Analytics Link](https://www.google.com/analytics/)

 ### Link all the tools

 In Adsense, Search Console and Analytics you have the option to link all the tools together.
-DO IT.

 It links data, reforces the indexing and its a great way to see data.

 ### Bing Webmaster toolbox

-Bing's version of Google Search Console.
+Its Bing's version of Google Search Console.

 [Bing Webmaster toolbox Link](http://www.bing.com/toolbox/webmaster)